fdscn/fdscn.github.io/ibeb.md

 ## Bachelor's Degree - Economics and Business Economics

-Here you can find the study materials I used for my first year of IBEB.
-I mostly used flashcards (for active recall and spaced repetition), although I did use notes for Macroeconomics, for example.
+Here you can find the study materials I made during my bachelor's degree for courses in which I did well.
+I mostly used flashcards (for active recall and spaced repetition) and notes.
 In order to open the flashcards, you have to download [anki](https://apps.ankiweb.net/) and import the deck.
-The flashcards are in .apkg format, and the notes are pdfs. if you would like some study tips or if you have any questions!
+The flashcards are in .apkg format, and the notes are pdfs.
+If you would like some study tips or if you have any questions!
 If you share these resources, please be so kind as to credit the source :)

 [Resources](https://drive.google.com/drive/folders/1f-QZjl2y8Q6jln14wFQnpL5xl2iBh728?usp=sharing)